eric-benny/covey.town/DESIGN.md

 3.quick explanation how we broke up our DESIGN.md doc -->
 ### Planning and Approach
-In our initial planning phase, we brainstormed different features to create create for Covey.Town and felt that submaps would be a great feature to implement.
+In our initial planning phase, we brainstormed different features to create for Covey.Town and felt that submaps would be a great feature to implement.
 We tried our best to follow certain themes in our approach:

 1. make use of the current functionality to our advantage
 2. make our code/feature extensible such that it could have a lifecycle that could be continued after this project ends and more features can be created upon ours.